microsoft/pyright/docs/configuration.md

 **reportUntypedClassDecorator** [boolean or string, optional]: Generate or suppress diagnostics for class decorators that have no type annotations.
 These obscure the class type, defeating many type analysis features.

+**reportUntypedBaseClass** [boolean or string, optional]: Generate or suppress diagnostics for base classes whose type cannot be determined statically.
+These obscure the class type, defeating many type analysis features.

 **reportPrivateUsage** [boolean or string, optional]: Generate or suppress diagnostics for uses of private variables or functions outside of the class or module that declares them.
 Private variables and functions, by convention, are named starting with a single underscoe (“_”) character.